ui/stamps-api-docs/source/customer_api.rst

 A. Request
 -----------------------------

 You can use this API to request authentication code to change email.
+The authentication code will be sent to the user current email.

 ============= =========== =========================
 Parameter     Required    Description
 ============= =========== =========================
-user          Yes         A string indicating customer's email, Member ID, mobile number or primary key ID type          Yes         A choices for delivery channel for otp ( email, sms, whatsapp ) template_code No          A template code for otp messages template, can be setup in merchant interfaces
+user          Yes         A string indicating customer's email, Member ID, mobile number or primary key ID template_code No          A template code for otp messages template, can be setup in merchant interfaces
 ============= =========== =========================